-Unum - Conversion Unit 2211 Congress Street Portland, Maine 04122-1350
+Unum - Conversion Unit 2211 Congress Street Portland, Maine 04122-1350 1-800-343-5406

-WILL UNUM ACCELERATE YOUR OR YOUR DEPENDENT'S DEATH BENEFIT FOR THE PLAN IF YOU OR YOUR DEPENDENT BECOMES TERMINALLY ILL?
+WILL UNUM ACCELERATE YOUR DEATH BENEFIT FOR THE PLAN IF YOU BECOME TERMINALLY ILL?
 (Accelerated Benefit)

-If you or your dependent becomes terminally ill while you or your dependent is insured by the plan, Unum will pay you a portion of your or your dependent's life insurance benefit one time.
-The payment will be based on 75% of your or your dependent's life insurance amount.
-However, the one-time benefit paid will not be greater than \$500,000.
+If you become terminally ill while you are insured by the plan, Unum will pay you a portion of your life insurance benefit one time.
+The payment will be based on 100% of your life insurance amount.
+However, the one-time benefit paid will not be greater than \$250,000.

-Your or your dependent's right to exercise this option and to receive payment is subject to the following:
+Your right to exercise this option and to receive payment is subject to the following:

-- you or your dependent requests this election, in writing, on a form acceptable to Unum; - you or your dependent must be terminally ill at the time of payment of the Accelerated Benefit; - your or your dependent's physician must certify, in writing, that you or your dependent is terminally ill and your or your dependent's life expectancy has been reduced to 24 months or less; and - the physician's certification must be deemed satisfactory to Unum.
+- you request this election, in writing, on a form acceptable to Unum; - you must be terminally ill at the time of payment of the Accelerated Benefit; - your physician must certify, in writing, that you are terminally ill and your life expectancy has been reduced to 24 months or less; and - the physician's certification must be deemed satisfactory to Unum.

 The Accelerated Benefit is available on a voluntary basis.
-Therefore, you or your dependent is not eligible for benefits if:
+Therefore, you are not eligible for benefits if:

-- you or your dependent is required by law to use this benefit to meet the claims of creditors, whether in bankruptcy or otherwise; or - you or your dependent is required by a government agency to use this benefit in order to apply for, get, or otherwise keep a government benefit or entitlement.
+- you are required by law to use this benefit to meet the claims of creditors, whether in bankruptcy or otherwise; or - you are required by a government agency to use this benefit in order to apply for, get, or otherwise keep a government benefit or entitlement.